mlpassos/demandou/README.md

 Demandou is being developed as an easy-to-use project management tool.

-Its a HTML5/CSS3/JS/PHP system but soon to be updated to a Web App with an API.
+Its an HTML5/CSS3/JS/PHP system but soon to be updated to a Web App with an API.

 Features: